 - Ketosis can help with migraines

-- Being in ketosis has neuroprotective benefits for people with seizure disorders, ADHD, ADD, Alzheimer’s, Parkinson’s Disease and Multiple Sclerosis
+- Being in ketosis can prove to have neuroprotective benefits for people with seizure disorders, ADHD, ADD, Alzheimer’s, Parkinson’s Disease, and Multiple Sclerosis

 - Improves memory and cognitive function

 - Enhanced levels of ketones may help people who suffer from autism and improve behavior and social impact

 - Being in ketosis may help with mood stabilization for those who deal with bipolar in conjunction with their treatments.

 - Stroke prevention; cardiovascular disease; metabolic syndrome

 - Inflammation management & reduction